 Naturalization Lawyer Philadelphia

 At The Law Offices of Greg Prosmushkin, P.C., we represent lawful permanent residents who are eligible to apply for U.S. citizenship.
 Making a mistake with your application may cost you time, money, and even your opportunity to become a citizen.
 Talk to one of our immigration attorneys in Philadelphia today.
-For a free consultation, call us in Philadelphia at 215-673-7733 or in New Jersey at 609-656-0909 We offer our services in English, Spanish, Russian, Polish, and Ukrainian.
+For a free consultation, call us in Philadelphia at 215-673-7733.
+We offer our services in English, Spanish, Russian, Polish, and Ukrainian.

 Considerations when Applying for Citizenship

 To apply for U.S. citizenship, you need to have already been a lawful permanent resident for at least five years.
 If you are married to a U.S. citizen, this wait is reduced to only three years.
 Maintaining continuous physical presence in the U.S. while a lawful permanent resident is extremely important.

 If you spent more than 180 days per year outside of the country during this period, you will need to explain the reasons for your absence from the country.
 Our team of lawyers can help you fill out the necessary documentation and will provide you with legal representation.

 Typically, you must meet many additional criteria in order to qualify for citizenship, including English literacy and familiarity with U.S. history and government.
 Furthermore, men between ages 18 to 26 are required to register for the Selective Service.

 In addition, you must show that you are a person of good moral character.
 You may have difficulty acquiring citizenship if you are found to have any of the following:

 - Failure to pay taxes, child support, or alimony